-My wife and I were out at dinner with a few friends the other night and we got to talking about local co-op produce, cooking from more natural ingredients, and of course, baking bread from only the simplest of ingredients.
-Just four small ingredients come together to make something greater, something alive a true artisan craft.
+My wife and I were out at dinner with a few friends the other night, and we got to talking about local co-op produce, cooking from more natural ingredients, and of course, baking bread from only the simplest of ingredients.
+Just four little elements come together to make something more significant, something alive.
 One of our friends said: “I want to make bread for the sustainability aspect of it, not so much as to make it a work of art or something to look at in wonder.”
-Sure, that's true, at the heart of it bread is sustenance, something you eat to keep alive and keep you going.
+Sure that's true, at the heart of its bread is sustenance, something you eat to keep alive and keep you going.
 But isn't there more to a craft than just simply producing something edible?

-I've set this goal for a certain taste for my bread, and a certain look when it is served on the table (you can read more in my about page), but I also desire to use healthy local ingredients.
-In the past few posts, I've been talking about a locally grown & milled white flour north Albuquerque, New Mexico and I decided to order a 50 pound bag of the stuff from my local co-op.
-I think they were getting annoyed with me anyways… I kept emptying out their small flour canister each week.
+I've set this goal for a particular taste for my bread, and a certain look when I serve it on the table (you can read more in my about page), but I also desire to use healthy local ingredients.
+In the past few posts, I've been talking about a locally grown & milled white flour north Albuquerque, New Mexico and I decided to order a 50-pound bag of the stuff from my local co-op.
+I think they were getting annoyed with me anyways… I kept emptying their small flour canister each week.

 My typical 100% whole wheat leaven, prepared the night before: